Network tokenization

 For additional examples and information, please review the Spreedly API Reference.

-❯ provision_network_token | true if this payment method should be provisioned a network token.
-Only applicable for payment methods to be retained. |
+❯ provision_network_tokentrue if this payment method should be provisioned a network token.
+Only applicable for payment methods to be retained.

 POST /v1/payment_methods.json HTTPS/1.1